SayamAlt/Walmart-Weekly-Sales-Prediction-using-Machine-Learning/README.md

     <td>Whether the week of sales is a special holiday week or not</td>
   </tr>
 </table>

-Using the aforementioned features, we have to predict the weekly sales of the store with the given parameters.

 ## How Walmart uses Big Data?